jankrop/gatelab/README.md

 # gatelab
-a logic gate simulator written in Vue
+A logic gate simulator written in Vue

 ## Features
 - add, remove and connect logic gates